SioKCronin/LSTM/README.md

 - [X] Generate a dataset of random 100,000 binary strings of length 50.
 Train the LSTM; what performance do you get?
 * **With 10 epochs, I got 0.5025 accuracy.**
-* **I fiddled with dropout and epochs, and saw performance wasn't improving, so I hunted around for what insight into what might be happening.
+* **I fiddled with dropout and epochs, and saw performance wasn't improving, so I hunted around for insight into what might be happening.
 Christopher Bourez's blog let me do to [this paper](https://arxiv.org/abs/1507.01526) which I've reviewed [here](http://www.siobhankcronin.com/blog/2018/5/9/review-grid-long-short-term-memory).**
 - [ ] Generate a dataset of random 100,000 binary strings, where the length of each string is independently and randomly chosen between 1 and 50.
 Train the LSTM.
 Does it succeed?
 What explains the difference?

 ## Resources